GabStoelting/SpikeTool3/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This tool is written in python and will likely work with any version of python > 3.6.
-I recommend using Anaconda or Miniconda but this is no hard requirement.
-However, for the examples below, I'll assume that you are able to use the conda package manager.
+I recommend using <a href="https://www.anaconda.com/products/individual">Anaconda</a> or <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda</a> but this is no hard requirement.
+However, for the installation instructions below, I'll assume that you are able to use the conda package manager.

 ### Prerequisites